Royal Plowing Ceremony in Cambodia: Agriculture through The Kingdom of Wonder’s View?

-What are the Royal Ploughing Ceremony's significances?
+What is the significance of the Royal Ploughing Ceremony?

 The Royal Ploughing Ceremony, also known as The Ploughing Festival, is an ancient royal rite held in many Asian countries to mark the traditional beginning of the rice growing season.